emanuelemassaro/LST_exposure/README.md

 In this repository we can find python notebooks and python scripts to run the main analysis for our results and the response to the reviwers.

-- [data.ipynb](notebooks/data.ipynb): this notebook allow the user to download the data from the Google Earth Engine
+- [data.ipynb](notebooks/data.ipynb): this notebook allows the user to download the data from the Google Earth Engine
 - [Figure1.ipynb](notebooks/Figure1.ipynb): contains the link to the data and the codes to generate the Figure 1 of the main text
 - [Figure2.ipynb](notebooks/Figure2.ipynb): contains the link to the data and the codes to generate the Figure 2 of the main text
 - [Figure3.ipynb](notebooks/Figure3.ipynb): contains the link to the data and the codes to generate the Figure 3 of the main text